Wisner, Nebraska

 Wisner is a city in northwestern Cuming County, Nebraska, United States.
-The population was 1,170 at the 2010 census.
+As of the 2020 census, Wisner had a population of 1,239.

 History

 Wisner was platted in 1871 shortly before the railroad was extended to that point.
 It was named for Samuel P. Wisner, a railroad official for the Sioux City & Pacific Railroad.
-The Chicago & North Western ended railroad service in the spring of 1982, after years of declining freight traffic volumes (which had been happening since the mid-1970s) & flooding damaged many sections of the track & abandonment was applied for.
-The tracks were removed a few years later.
+By the 1970s, the future of railroad transportation service came into question.
+The Chicago & North Western was running fewer trains through town.
+Train traffic volumes continued to decline as the decade progressed.
+Train service ultimately ended in 1982, after flooding damaged many sections of the track.
+Abandonment was applied for and granted the same year & tracks were removed in 1985.

 Geography

 According to the United States Census Bureau, the city has a total area of 1.06 sqmi, of which 1.03 sqmi is land and 0.03 sqmi is water.